UoM-ResPlat-DevOps/SpartanAdvanced/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 3: Scripting Conventions cont...
 * Liberally comment your code so that other readers know what it does.
 Use explicit variable names.
 Use output to tell the user what is happening.
 Use variables when appropriate rather than hard-coded paths.
-Provide exit statements to clear variables.
+Provide exit statements to clear variables and provide an error code.
 * A common conditional, and sadly often forgotten, is whether or not a script has the requiste files for input and output specified!
 * Invite user input with the 'read' command; protect against escape characters with the 'raw' option.
 -- *Slide End* --